You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 I couldn't do it.

-I would have spent my time telling all those people you may have a job, but you are that bailout was wrong.
+I would have spent my time telling all those people, you may have a job, but you are that bailout was wrong.

-You ought not be working for the government this way, or better yet, you shouldn't be working for the Union.
+You ought not be working for the government this way, or better yet, you shouldn't be working for the union.

 I would have fired both barrels, but that's just me.

-I will make you a bet that as we get closer to November, Obama on occasion is going to sound like my younger brother.
+I will make you a bet that as we get closer to November, Obama, on occasion, is going to sound like my younger brother.

-Even Obama's gonna sound conservative.
+Even Obama is going to sound conservative.

 We all know how the Democrats do it.